MitchellTesla/Google-Cpp-Style-Guide/README.md

 # Google C++ Style Guide - 2021
-a comprehensive Google C++ Style Guide
+a comprehensive Google C++ Style Guide for research and development

 Table of Contents